frazmohs/frazmohs.github.io/README.md

 * Call the search() method of IndexSearcher by passing the parsed query and maximum number of hits as arguments.
 * Get the Document: Once you get the hits from the search() method, you can get the documents by calling doc() method of IndexSearcher.
-Below is the steps illustrate through code: we will start with having a function to add documents to the index:
+Below is the steps illustrate through code:

+we will start with having a function to add documents to the index.
 ```
 private static void addDoc(IndexWriter w, String title, String isbn) throws IOException {
   Document doc = new Document();